 I am your very devoted brother and servant in Christ,

-J. N. Darby{pb 345}
+J. N. Darby.

-Reply To Two Fresh Letters From Count De Gasparin,

-*Published in the &#8220;Archives du Christianisme,&#8221;

-of December 3RD, 1854, and February 24th, 1855*|
+{345}

+REPLY TO TWO FRESH LETTERS FROM COUNT DE GASPARIN, PUBLISHED IN THE "ARCHIVES DU CHRISTIANISME," OF DECEMBER 3RD, 1854, AND FEBRUARY 24TH, 1855¦

 I have no hope, sir, that the sense of the misery of the Church generally will be awakened in the hearts of those who participate in your views, nor of seeing them afflicted with the affliction of the people of God.
 Though God can work everything in individuals, He employs two means in His word for leading us to judge rightly of the condition of His people: the comparison of this condition with that in which He placed them at the first (@Isaiah 5), and then the question, how far this people are in a condition to present themselves before God at the time of the manifestation of His glory (@Isaiah 6).
 People set to work to make churches and elders, because they do not trouble themselves about either the one or the other.
 To weep over Jerusalem, however certain the safety of the elect might be, was the portion of the heart of Christ.
 Those who are at ease in Zion, to use an expression of the Old Testament, will always scorn the grief of such as feel how far the holy city has departed from her God.
 After the first manifestation of the power of God in the establishment of His people, at various epochs, those who were led by the Spirit of God were always a weeping people: not from distrust of the faithfulness of God Himself, but overwhelmed by the feeling that is produced by the consciousness of the little response on the part of the faithful to the power and grace of God.
 Struck with the beauty of His people, seen (as Balaam saw them) with the eyes of God, they walk mournfully at the sight of their practical condition.
 A prophet joyful, excepting in the hope of the coming of the Lord, or in the Lord Himself, is not found in the word.
 I do not touch longer, therefore, on this point; I leave to God, always good, to act in hearts, according to His sovereign grace, to lead them to see the Church and its present condition as He sees them, and to cause them to feel in this respect as His Spirit makes one feel.
 I shall only occupy myself with what you say.
 Although grieved and weary with the controversy, I thank you for your articles; you have furnished yet another

-| Vevey, 1855.
+¦ Vevey, 1855.

 {346}